t-brandt/orvara/README.rst

 Contribution Guidelines
 -----------------------
-We encourage contributions to orbit3d.
+We encourage contributions to orvara.
 The workflow for contributing is the following.

 First time contributers:
  * Fork the repository
  * Checkout a new branch for your feature or bug fix.
  * Make your changes to that branch.
- * When you are ready to submit a pull request into the main orbit3d branch (currently called master), run :code:`pytest -sv` to make sure that the required tests pass.
+ * When you are ready to submit a pull request into the main orvara branch (currently called master), run :code:`pytest -sv` to make sure that the required tests pass.
  * If the tests pass, submit your pull request.
  * One approving administrator review is required to approve a pull request.